rastapasta/tileshrink/README.md

 Options

-  --extent pixel      the desired extent of the new layers [deault: 1024]
+  --extent pixel      desired extent of the new layers [deault: 1024]
-  --precision float   affetcts the level of simplification [deault: 1]
+  --precision float   affects the level of simplification [deault: 1]
   --shrink zoom       maximal zoomlevel to apply the shrinking
   --include zoom      maximal zoomlevel to import untouched layers from [optional] --output type       mbtiles (default) or files